subrata107/myPortfolio/README.md

-Its sample Webpage about myself build using LOCOMOTIVE JS/css/hTML.
+Its sample Webpage about myself build using LOCOMOTIVE JS/css/HTML.
+The main motive of building this webpage is to enhance and learn smooth scrolling :)

 its built in one day only....